tock/book/src/course/thread-net/comms-app.md

 mesh networking protocol built using a 15.4, 6LoWPAN, UDP network stack.
 Notably, each Thread node possess a globally addressable IPv6 address given Thread's adoption of 6LoWPAN (an IPv6 compression scheme).
-Although we will not exhaustively describe Thread here, we will provide a brief overview and pointers to more indepth resources that further describe Thread.
+Although we will not exhaustively describe Thread here, we will provide a brief overview and pointers to more in-depth resources that further describe Thread.

 Thread devices fit into two broadly generalized device types: routers and children.
 Routers